Bounded Reflexivity & Constraint Theory

 The Constraint Binding Process

-The constraint framework transforms reflexive markets from unpredictable to systematically analyzable.
+This framework transforms reflexive markets from unpredictable to systematically analyzable.
 While market expectations matter (what participants think), what they can actually do is constrained by multiple binding factors that create predictable boundaries.

 The three-stage constraint binding process appears consistently across episodes.
 Initially, constraints are ignored as reflexive dynamics dominate and participants assume constraints won’t bind.
 Prices or investment levels reach unsustainable heights while skeptics can’t constrain due to short-sale restrictions, complexity/opacity, or competitive dynamics.
 In the constraint recognition phase, markets begin recognizing constraints will bind, triggering attempts to front-run (lock-up selling, mortgage tightening, GPU hoarding) as volatility increases and consensus fragments.
 Finally, constraints actually bind as physical or financial limits are reached, causing rapid reversal when participants simultaneously recognize impossibility of continuation, with feedback loops reversing catastrophically.